WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 ^^^^^^^^^^^^^^^
 If you have existing projects, this page displays a list of them.
 You can also tap anywhere on a project bar to invoke the chapter list for that chapter (see `Chapter list`_), or you can tap the **Plus icon** to start creating a new project (see `Create a New Project <https://btt-recorder.readthedocs.io/en/latest/getstarted.html#create-a-new-project>`_).

+The Project list view is the only screen where you have access to the Options menu ( see `Using the Options menu`_).

 Each project in the list contains 3 columns that describe the project and 2 icons that you can tap.

 Descriptive columns: